cltl/python-for-text-analysis/README.md

  ### Block structure

-**Lecture 1**
+**First Lecture**

-In the first lecture, we explain and practice the basics of the new block.
+In the first lecture of each block, we explain and practice the basics of the block.
 It is highly recommended to go through the chapter notebooks **in preparation** for the classes.
 Feel free to watch the additional video material provided on Canvas to understand the basic notions.
 After the first lecture, you are expected to start working on the assignment and consult the chapters for things that are unclear to you.

 Please be aware that the level of the assignments is a little bit higher than the level of the exercises provided at the end of each chapter.
 Solving the assignments requires taking some extra steps; you will have to combine notions from different chapters and most likely go through several cycles of trial and error.
 Therefore, please take into account that the assignments can most likely not be completed in a single day.
 Also, solving code problems is much easier if you have **sufficient time for breaks**.

-**Lecture 2**
+**Middle Lectures**

-In the second lecture, we will further highlight some of the theory, and you will have time to practice more advanced notions.
-Support will be provided by the teachers and student assistants.
-It is highly recommended to prepare questions you have about the assignment and post them on Piazza (QA forum - access provided via our Canvas) before class.
-Ideally, we can prepare the lecture in such a way that it will help you finalize your assignment.
-You will finish the assignment between the second and third lecture and hand it in on either Wednesday or Friday.
+In the middle lectures of each block (either one or two), we will further highlight some of the theory, and you will have time to practice more advanced notions with the support of the lecturers.
+Ideally, we can prepare the lecture in such a way that it will help you finalize the block's assignment.
+You should aim to finish the assignment between during the middle lectures (so you can use the lecture to ask for questions).

-**Lecture 3**
+**Last Lecture**

-Finally, the third lecture is a feedback session where we will discuss some of the main problems that were encountered in the assignments.
+Finally, the last lecture of each block is a feedback session where we will discuss some of the main problems that were encountered in the assignments.
 We will repeat this cycle multiple times (for each assignment).
 Please note that we will use a single feedback lecture for Blocks 1 and 2 (see course schedule below).

+**Office Hours**

+Office hours are held most Thursdays, from 17:30.
+This session is indented to help students solve problems or to answer questions.
+Course email will also be answered during this session.
+It is preferred that you questions in class or come to this session instead of using email.
+This session is also scheduled on rooster but attendance is optional.
+If no students are present in the session, the session will end early.
+If you want to use this session make sure you

 ### Course schedule